-Congratulations on your choice to pursue a career as a Physician Assistant (PA), ranked by U.S. News & World Report #1 in “Best Health Care Jobs” in 2019.1 PAs are in demand and the U.S. Bureau of Labor Statistics projects a 37% increase in employment from 2016-2026.2 And the median annual wage of over $104,000 provides a great return on investment.3
+Congratulations on your choice to pursue a career as a Physician Assistant (PA), ranked by U.S. News & World Report #1 in “Best Health Care Jobs” in 2019.
+PAs are in demand and the U.S. Bureau of Labor Statistics projects a 37% increase in employment from 2016-2026.
+And the median annual wage of over $104,000 provides a great return on investment.

-The DCOM at LMU-Knoxville PA Program has applied for Accreditation – Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-The DCOM at LMU-Knoxville PA Program anticipates matriculating its first class in May 2020, pending achieving Accreditation – Provisional status at the September 2019 ARC-PA meeting.
+The LMU-Knoxville PA Program has applied for Accreditation – Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+The LMU-Knoxville PA Program anticipates matriculating its first class in October 2020, pending achieving Accreditation – Provisional status at the June 2020 ARC-PA meeting.
 Accreditation – Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation – Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for graduation of the first class (cohort) of students.

-The DCOM at LMU-Knoxville PA Program will not commence in the event that Accreditation – Provisional is not received.
-Contact the Accreditation Review Commission on Education for the Physician Assistant, Inc., (ARC-PA) at 12000 Findley Road, Suite 275, Johns Creek, Georgia 30097, call 770-476-1224, or visit the ARC-PA website (http://www.arc-pa.org/accreditation/standards-of-accreditation/) for questions about ARC-PA Standards.
+The LMU-Knoxville PA Program will not commence in the event that Accreditation – Provisional is not received.
+Contact the Accreditation Review Commission on Education for the Physician Assistant, Inc., (ARC-PA) at 12000 Findley Road, Suite 275, Johns Creek, Georgia 30097, call 770.476.1224, or visit the ARC-PA website (http://www.arc-pa.org/accreditation/standards-of-accreditation/) for questions about ARC-PA Standards.